toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/01-Moving-Pallets/Creating And Moving Pallets.md

 ### 9. Update Pallet Onto A Machine

-You can also update the pallet onto a machine:station:, simply select the machine instead of a location and click the **update** button to complete the process.
+You can also update the pallet onto a machine:station:, simply select the machine i.e mole 05, instead of a location and click the **update** button to complete the process.

 ![update pallet onto a machine](../01-Moving-Pallets/assets/update-assets/selected-machine-pallet-update.png "update pallet onto a machine").